simonpedrogonzalez/pong/README.md

 Wait a second and index.html is loaded and displayed in your default browser served by your local web server!
 ### Prerequisites
 Node.js, npm
+## How to play
+mouse controls the position of the player.
+Press P for pause, M for muting/unmuting sound.
+Moving the mouse from left to right rapidly just before hitting the ball will increase its speed, moving it from right to left will decrease it.
+Holding shift immobilizes the player to get stability, in order to perform the movements previously described.
+Press Q to teleport to backward/forward postition.
+Pres S to slow time.